What you need to know

 The existing paid parking in Alexandra Avenue will remain unchanged.

 Most parking permits are free of charge.
-A $60 fee ($30 for pensioners) will apply for the second 2019/20 Resident Parking Permit from November 1, 2019.
+A $62.50 fee ($32.50 for pensioners) applies for the second 2021/22 Resident Parking Permit.
 This fee is being implemented to help manage on street parking more effectively and encourage greater use of public and sustainable transport.

 Please note, not all properties have access to parking permits: in particular, most businesses, flats, and properties subdivided after 2005 cannot obtain parking permits.
 However, some of those properties can purchase ‘temporary parking vouchers’ for use on a limited number of days of the year.